Top Ten Greatest Quotes About Patriotism

 Below are some of the best quotes about patriotism - not only in favor of, but also opposed to.

-Countries, states, towns, races, classes, clubs, groups, teams, gangs, cliques.
-Mankind will always have a reason to hate another group.
-Once an evolutionary benefit now our greatest downfall.
-The only group we belong to is humanity.
+Countries, states, towns, races, classes, clubs, groups, teams, gangs, cliques - mankind will always find a reason to hate another group.
+What once was an evolutionary benefit is now our greatest downfall.
+The only group we truly belong to is humanity.

 What about the people that were born illegally in a country?
 Should they have the right to be as patriotic as those born legally?

-Makes me shiver to realise that if I were born in the U.S., I'd love my country.
+It makes me shiver to realize that if I were born in the U.S., I'd love my country.
+Shivers.

-Let's face it, most of the wars not fought over religion are fought over real estate.
-Eddie Izzard says it best with his "Flag" routine.
+Let's face it, most wars not fought over religion are fought over real estate.
+Eddie Izzard captures it best with his "Flag" routine.
 Look it up.

-Sometimes it is not about blind faith but rather, judging someone by their works.
+Sometimes, it is not about blind faith but rather about judging someone by their works.
 Or, judging a country by its works.

 Those who do not wish to sacrifice for another person are often not worth sacrificing for by others.